Gloria Johnson (politician)

 Gloria Johnson (born May 25, 1962) is an American politician and Democratic member of the Tennessee House of Representatives currently representing District 90, and formerly District 13, based in Knoxville.
 In April 2023, she and two other state representatives faced expulsion votes from the Tennessee General Assembly after taking to the floor of the State House unrecognized to protest gun violence.
 Johnson was the only one of the three legislators not to be expelled.
-Johnson was the Democratic Party nominee for the 2024 United States Senate election in Tennessee, losing to incumbent Republican Marsha Blackburn.
+Johnson was the Democratic Party nominee for the 2024 United States Senate election in Tennessee, losing in a landslide to incumbent Republican Marsha Blackburn.

 Tennessee House of Representatives

 In 2012, Johnson was elected to represent District 13 in the Tennessee House of Representatives.
 She lost re-election to Eddie Smith in 2014.

 Following a failed attempt in 2016, Johnson defeated Smith in 2018.
 She was re-elected in 2020.
 Following redistricting, Johnson's residence became located in District 15, which already had a Democratic incumbent.
 Because of this, Johnson moved to District 90 and won the seat in 2022.

 In January 2021, Johnson was assigned a small, windowless conference room for use as her office in the Cordell Hull State Office Building.
 Johnson disagreed with the room she was given, and alleged her assignment to it was retribution from State House Speaker Cameron Sexton after she was the only representative to abstain from voting for Sexton in the speakership election.
 Johnson instead moved her desk to the hallway outside and gave the room to her assistant, who was originally given a non-connecting closet for her office.
 In 2022, following a year-long campaign, she was assigned a new office space, subsequent to an ADA compliance complaint.

-Following reportage of Rutherford County, Tennessee juvenile arrest and incarceration scandal, in January 2022, with Senator Heidi Campbell, she filed a joint resolution to remove juvenile court Judge Donna Scott Davenport from the bench.
+Following reportage of Rutherford County, Tennessee juvenile arrest and incarceration scandal, in January 2022, Johnson, with Senator Heidi Campbell, filed a joint resolution to remove juvenile court Judge Donna Scott Davenport from the bench.